zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

 -   This lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank"> Oracle Cloud Account</a>.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

-- This lab assumes you have completed the [Login to Oracle Cloud] (?lab=lab-0-login-oracle-cloud) and [Provision ADB] (?lab=lab-1-provision-adw-instance) labs seen in the menu on the right.
+- This lab assumes you have completed the **Login to Oracle Cloud** and **Provision ADB** labs seen in the menu on the right.

-- To upload data files to an object store in Oracle Cloud Infrastructure Object Storage, your cloud administrator or lab instructor must provide your cloud user with **read/write privileges** to the object store location where the data is to be stored.
+- To upload data files to an object store in Oracle Cloud Infrastructure Object Storage, your cloud administrator or lab instructor **must** provide your cloud user with **read/write privileges** to the object store location where the data is to be stored.
 Click [here](https://docs.cloud.oracle.com/en-us/iaas/Content/StorageGateway/Tasks/interactingwithobjectstorage.htm#createIAM) for documentation on Object Storage.

 ## STEP 1: Download Sample Data and Create Local Table